bofm/sublime-a-file-icon/README.md

 * Remove all stuff related to the icon setup: `.tmPreferences`, `.sublime-settings` and `.tmLanguage` files.
 * Rename all your icons to match [these ones][icons]
-* Add `.zz-file-icons` file to the root of your theme (this is how we check if the theme is supported)
+* Add `.zz-file-icons` file to the root of your theme (this is how we check if the theme is **supported**)

+Also see [MIGRATION.md][migration].
+It contains a list of tasks those you have to do to support the next version of the `zz File Icons`.

 ### How It Works

 In simple terms, `zz File Icons` does next steps:

-1. Searches all installed and [supported][bring-support] themes
+1. Searches all installed and supported themes
 2. Checks if themes those don't support it are already patched, if not
 3. Patches them
     - Generates `<theme-name>.sublime-theme` files from [template][template]